Ubiquiti’s new UniFi AirWire (U-AirWire) is both exciting and disappointing.

 Unlike other standard Wi-Fi 7 adapters, the AirWire doesn’t just connect to any existing Wi-Fi network, but only those hosted by a UniFi Cloud Gateway using UniFi Access points.

-While that’s disappointing, it makes sense if you don’t think of the AirWire as a “typical Wi-Fi adapter”.
+While that’s disappointing, it makes sense if you don’t think of the AirWire as a typical Wi-Fi adapter.
 Rather, it’s a “mesh” unit, like the UDB Switch, and meshing is generally proprietary.
 For example, you can’t mesh a TP-Link access point with a NETGEAR one.

 In the case of the AirWire, it’s a proprietary Wi-Fi media bridge unit that uses USB-C (and not a network port) to connect a wired computer to an existing network.
+Specifically, you don’t connect it to the network by using the host computer’s Wi-Fi manager.
+Instead, you make it part of the UniFi network the way you do any UniFi device.
+From the host computer’s perspective, the AirWire is simply a USB Ethernet adapter.

 AirWire in Standard mode: Simple plug-and-play